pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **/home/lecture1**
 >
-> The `'cat'` command concatenates text from files, including code, and so it prints out everything written in the `Hello.java` file after being called.
+> The `cat` command concatenates text from files, including code, and so it prints out everything written in the `Hello.java` file after being called.
 >
 > Not error.